 Birds bring so much joy to our homes, and keeping them healthy is a top priority for any pet owner.
 A big part of that is making sure they get the right nutrients, and that’s where vegetables come in.
 Just like for us, I think a balanced diet with lots of fresh veggies is a game-changer for a bird’s health.

 Vegetables pack a punch with essential vitamins, minerals, and fiber, helping to keep your feathered friend vibrant and full of life.
 A Pet Care Guide shares a perfect, safe vegetables guide.
-This guide will walk you through what vegetables can birds eat with safely, how to prepare them, and what to avoid.
+This guide will walk you through what vegetables can birds eat safely, how to prepare them, and what to avoid.

 The Importance of a Balanced Diet for Birds